Exploring the Effectiveness of LLMs in Automated Logging Generation: An Empirical Study: Result analysis

 \subsection{Metrics}

 In line with prior work~\cite{he2021survey}, we evaluate the logging statement generation performance concerning three ingredients: \textit{logging levels}, \textit{logging variables}, and \textit{logging texts}.
-Although different ingredients offer diverse information for system maintainers, they serve as indispensable resources for reasoning the software behavior.
+Although different ingredients emphasize various aspects of runtime information, they are indispensable and complementary resources for engineers to reason about system behavior.

 (1) Logging levels.
 Following previous studies~\cite{li2021deeplv,liu2022tell}, we use the level accuracy \textit{(L-ACC)} and Average Ordinal Distance Score \textit{(AOD)} for evaluating logging level predictions.
 L-ACC measures the percentage of correctly predicted log levels out of all suggested results.
-AOD~\cite{li2021deeplv} computes the distance between logging levels.
-Since different levels are not independent of each other.
-For example, the \fixedwidth{error} is closer to \fixedwidth{warn} compared with \fixedwidth{info}, AOD takes the average distance between the actual logging level $a_i$ and the suggested logging level (denoted as $Dis(a_i,s_i)$).
-AOD is formulated as $AOD=\frac{\sum^N_{i=1} (1-Dis(a_i,s_i)/MaxDis(a_i))}{N}$, where $N$ is the number of logging statements and $MaxDis(a_i)$ refers to the maximum possible distance of the actual log level.
-For example, the maximum distance of \fixedwidth{error} is ~\textit{4} from \fixedwidth{trace} if there are ~\textit{5} levels (i.e., trace, debug, info, warn, error).
+AOD~\cite{li2021deeplv} considers the distance between logging levels.
+Consequently, given the five logging levels in their severity order, i.e., \fixedwidth{error, warn, info, debug, trace}, the distance of $Dis(error, warn)=1$ is shorter than the distance of $Dis(error, info) = 2$.
+AOD takes the average distance between the actual logging level $a_i$ and the suggested logging level (denoted as $Dis(a_i,s_i)$).
+AOD is therefore formulated as $AOD=\frac{\sum^N_{i=1} (1-Dis(a_i,s_i)/MaxDis(a_i))}{N}$, where $N$ is the number of logging statements and $MaxDis(a_i)$ refers to the maximum possible distance of the actual log level.

 (2) Logging variables.
-Evaluating predictions from LLMs are different from neural-based classification networks, as the predicted probabilities of each variable are not known.
-In particular, we employ \textit{Precision}, \textit{Recall}, and \textit{F1} to evaluate predicted logging variables.
-For each predicted logging statement, we use $S_{pd}$ to denote variables in LLMs prediction and $S_{gt}$ to denote the variables in the actual logging statement.
-We report the correct proportion of the predicted variables (precision=$\frac{S_{pd} \cap S_{gt}}{S_{pd}}$) and the proportion of actually correct positives predicted by the model (recall=$\frac{S_{pd} \cap S_{gt}}{S_{gt}}$), and their harmonic mean (F1=$2*\frac{Precision*Recall}{Precision+Recall}$).
+Evaluating predictions from LLMs is different from neural-based classification networks, as the predicted probabilities of each variable are not known.
+We thus employ \textit{Precision}, \textit{Recall}, and \textit{F1} to evaluate predicted logging variables.
+For each predicted logging statement, we use $S_{pd}$ to denote variables in LLM predictions and $S_{gt}$ to denote the variables in the actual logging statement.
+We report the proportion of correctly predicted variables (precision=$\frac{S_{pd} \cap S_{gt}}{S_{pd}}$), the proportion of actual variables predicted by the model (recall=$\frac{S_{pd} \cap S_{gt}}{S_{gt}}$), and their harmonic mean (F1=$2*\frac{Precision*Recall}{Precision+Recall}$).